Area Estimates for High genus Lawson surfaces via DPW: Area estimates for Lawson surfaces

-\begin{remark} The gauge \eqref{locgaugeeq} is not necessarily well-defined on the whole $\lambda$-unit-disc.
+which extends holomorphically to $w=0$ thanks to Equation \eqref{eq-abc}.
+Moreover, the $\lambda^{-1}$-term of $\hat\eta$ is non-zero at $w=0$. \begin{remark} The gauge \eqref{locgaugeeq} is not necessarily well-defined on the whole $\lambda$-unit-disc.
 Therefore, we need to apply the $r$-Iwasawa decomposition instead of the ordinary Iwasawa decomposition for the reconstruction.
 This does not alter the corresponding minimal surface. \end{remark}

 On the domain of the coordinate $w$ the minimal surfaces $\hat f$ and $f$ obtained from the DPW potentials $\hat \eta$ and $\pi^*\eta,$ respectively, coincide.
-Thus $f$ extends smoothly to $w=0$ \footnote{In order to see that one does actually obtain the same surface, one can first work on a double covering of the $w$-plane, and then prove that the unitary factor of the Iwasawa decomposition is already defined on the $w$-plane, while the gauge and the positive part of the.
-Iwasawa decomposition have monodromy $-\Id$ around $w=0$.}.
+Thus $f$ extends smoothly to $w=0$ \footnote{In order to see that one does actually obtain the same surface, one can first work on a double covering of the $w$-plane, and then prove that the unitary factor of the Iwasawa decomposition is already defined on the $w$-plane, while the gauge and the positive part of the Iwasawa decomposition have monodromy $-\Id$ around $w=0$.}.
 We have shown the following \begin{proposition} For $t= \tfrac{1}{2k+2}$ the pull-back potential $\wt\eta= \pi^*\eta^{\xx(t)}_t$ on $\Sigma_{m,k}$ has apparent singularities at $\pi^{-1}(p_j), j = 0, ..., n-1.$ In other words, the minimal immersion corresponding to the DPW potential $\wt\eta$ extends smoothly to $p_j, j= 0, ..., n-1.$ \end{proposition}